bitprj/devrel/IMC_WhyReact/blog.md

 </div>

+Long gone are the days of hard-coding content into `div` and `p` tags.
+In React, HTML is kept relatively bare-bones, any elements will serve as templates that hold data which is dynamically-passed via JavaScript.
+That said, React wouldn't work without HTML; since HTML is still the skeleton of every website.
+It simply means the **focus** has shifted from writing static content to writing code that renders content based on UI state.

 React isn’t hard to learn if you have solid fundamentals in JavaScript.
-It’s syntactically very similar, with a few useful additions that make coding a lot more pleasant, one of them being JSX—this is basically the ability to write HTML code inside your React files.
-(You can also write CSS in React files, more on this and JSX later).
+This is because JavaScript is the language that React uses; thus React and vanilla JS are syntactically and conceptually similar.
+However, there are many useful additions that make coding a lot more pleasant, one of them being **JSX**—this is basically the ability to write HTML code inside your React files.
+(You can also write CSS in React files, which is dubbed **inline-CSS**.
+More on this and JSX later).

 The key thing to understand about React is how it works.
 React encourages the creation of “reusable, composable, and stateful components.”
 Let me translate that as such: make components that can generalize into more specific use cases and make sure they have internal properties which handle the content they display.
-Now for the cool part: React components are designed to interact with each other, which means you can pass “props” between components in order to control what’s being rendered.
-You can even change the internal “state” of one component from another component.
+Now for the cool part: React components are designed to interact with each other, which means you can pass **props** between components in order to control what’s being rendered.
+You can even change the internal **state** of one component from another component.
 (In React, components are the building blocks of your app and can be written as either functions or objects.)

 <div align='center'>
   <img src='./img/10.jpg' width='400' />